Ivana-Gerchakova/Capstone-1_ML_ZoomCamp_2024/README.md

 - Incorporating more advanced models or feature engineering techniques.
 - Expanding the dataset to include additional features or records for improved accuracy.

-This project demonstrates the power of machine learning and its potential to solve complex real-world problems, paving the way for more efficient and optimized solutions.
+This project demonstrates the power of machine-learning and its potential to solve complex real-world problems, paving the way for more efficient and optimized solutions.

  <div align="center">
   <h1>Aloha from Space 🌌🚀</h1>